 The Catalans, even without Lionel Messi, have carried on where they left off, humiliating Real Madrid with Rakitic completing 44/46 passes and denied a goal by Raphael Varane’s block.
 “I don’t like to say I enjoy my ‘job’.
 It’s the thing that I like to do.
 I’m here and I like to be here.” – GD

 A Duracell bunny of a footballer, there are times when Alexis Sanchez defies physics.
 He just never stops moving, a sort of overly energetic player incapable of even momentary stasis.
 Yes, the Chilean has a tendency towards the individualistic, but his ability to create something from nothing is priceless.

-Still averaging a goal every other game 18 months into his Arsenal career, Sanchez’s talent was too great to waste away on the Barcelona bench and it’s a joy to see him play regular football, scoring a cracker in last season's FA Cup final drubbing of Aston Villa at Wembley.
-He’s excelled for Chile, too, his slightly-scuffed Panenka winning last summer’s Copa America in style, his country’s first major trophy.
+Still averaging a goal every other game 18 months into his Arsenal career, Sanchez’s talent was too great to waste away on the Barcelona bench and it’s a joy to see him play regular football, scoring a cracker in the FA Cup final.
+He’s excelled for Chile, too, his slightly scuffed Panenka winning last summer’s Copa America in style, his country’s first major talent.